Maysha-Khanom-Moon/Machine-Learning-Fundamentals/README.md

 #### R square
 - Goodness of fit --> greater is better

+- a statistical metric used to measure how well a model fits the data.
+Specifically, it represents the proportion of the variance in the dependent variable that is predictable from the independent variables.

 - R^2 = 1 - (SS_res / SS_tot)
     - SS_res = the residual sum of squares (sum of squared differences between actual and predicted values)
     - SS_tot = the total sum of squares (sum of squared differences between actual values and the mean of actual values)